racenteno/racenteno.github.io/index.md

 When I'm not doing academic work, I enjoy doing OrangeTheory a few times a week, playing video games on my Nintendo Switch, and spending time with my cat Xochi.

-{% include figure.html img="university-drive.jpg" alt="Students on University Drive, Gold Coast Campus" caption="University Drive" width="75%" %}
+{% include figure.html img="xochi_lay_down.jpg" alt="Photo of Xochi, Raquel Centeno's cat" caption="Xochi (pronounced so-chee), the cat I spend my time with." width="75%" %}

 If you are someone interested in political science as a field, wondering what graduate school is like, or even thinking about USC as a grad school option, feel free to reach out to me via email!
 I'm always happy to chat.